Dobby89/postcss-image-dimensions/README.md

-# PostCSS Image Data
+# PostCSS Image Dimensions

-[PostCSS](https://github.com/postcss/postcss) plugin for using image width, height, ratio and colour data in your CSS.
+PostCSS plugin for using image width, height, ratio and colour data in your CSS.

 ## Features